nimwegenLab/cellstates/README.md

                         directory for output
   -d DIRICHLET, --dirichlet DIRICHLET
                         dirichlet prior parameter
-  -i INIT, --init INIT  init clusters (path to file) -t THREADS, --threads THREADS
+  --optimize_dirichlet  whether to optimize the dirichlet prior -i INIT, --init INIT  init clusters (path to file) -t THREADS, --threads THREADS
                         number of threads
   -s SEED, --seed SEED  seed for random generator
 ```
 Additional comments for selected parameters:
-* `DIRICHLET`: If given, the model is run only with the given parameter, otherwise the parameter will be optimized
 * `INIT`: Cluster labels should be given in a simple text file separated by line breaks or as a binary .npy file.
 * `THREADS`: Default is one core

 # Python module and interpretation of results

-Check out the cellstate_introduction.ipynb and Example_analysis.ipynb jupyter notebooks for information about how to use the cellstates python module and how to analyse and interpret outputs.
+Check out the cellstate\_introduction.ipynb and Example_analysis.ipynb jupyter notebooks for information about how to use the cellstates python module and how to analyse and interpret outputs.